AbductiveLearning/ABLkit/docs/Intro/Evaluation.rst

 - The ``compute_metrics`` method uses all the information saved in ``self.results`` to calculate and return a dict that holds the evaluation results.

 Besides, we can assign a ``str`` to the ``prefix`` argument of the ``__init__`` function.
 This string is automatically prefixed to the output metric names.
 For example, if we set ``prefix="mnist_add"``, the output metric name will be ``character_accuracy``.
-We provide two basic metrics, namely ``SymbolMetric`` and ``ReasoningMetric``, which are used to evaluate the accuracy of the machine learning model's predictions and the accuracy of the final reasoning results, respectively.
-Using ``SymbolMetric`` as an example, the following code shows how to implement a custom metrics.
+We provide two basic metrics, namely ``SymbolAccuracy`` and ``ReasoningMetric``, which are used to evaluate the accuracy of the machine learning model's predictions and the accuracy of the final reasoning results, respectively.
+Using ``SymbolAccuracy`` as an example, the following code shows how to implement a custom metrics.

 .. code:: python

-    class SymbolMetric(BaseMetric):
+    class SymbolAccuracy(BaseMetric):
         def __init__(self, prefix: Optional[str] = None) -> None:
             # prefix is used to distinguish different metrics
             super().__init__(prefix)